ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/transform.md

     }
     ```

-    This handles non-zero SQL codes by setting `wsStatuCode` to 2 for SQL Code 100 and to 16 for any other non-zero SQL Code.
+    This handles non-zero SQL codes by setting `wsStatusCode` to 2 for SQL Code 100 and to 16 for any other non-zero SQL Code.
 (This may seem odd but it is what the original COBOL was doing.)

     Since a SQL code of zero does not cause a SQLException, we can set `wsStatusCode` to *00* prior to making the SQL call.
 Add `this.setWsStatusCode("00")` at the top of the *try* clause in *getAvgMotPremium3100()*, prior to making the SQL call.
 See the code snippet below for where it belongs: